Antique Chinese Republic Shiwan (Shekwan) Pottery | Su Wu with Fan

 Chinese classical Shiwan ware is a type of traditional pottery that comes from the talented artists of a small town located in the south of China called Shiwan, in Foshan City, famous for its culture and pottery.
 Here craftsmen are well-known for their glazing techniques and unique forms.
 All the sculptural work is hand-formed, and sometimes involves numerous family members within a village, while directed by a master craftsman, every object is unique, and therefore, a limited edition, which attracts art collectors the world over.
 The three largest collections of Shiwan Art Pottery are housed in the Hong Kong Fung Ping Shan Museum, and the Chinese Cultural Centre in San Francisco.

-Original Shiwan figurines, (1880-1940), are extremely rare because the art/craftsmanship and their delicate, fragile nature.
+Original Shiwan figurines, (1880-1940), are extremely rare because of their art/craftsmanship and their delicate, fragile nature.
 The greater the detailing, the more likely the figure has been made by a master artist, hence the higher value.
 Also the larger the piece the more valuable, (8-0” or pieces over 20.0” tall) are extremely rare.
-The age of Shiwan ware can be verified by the markingsor lack of markings, the fact that they are hand-formed, depicting highly expressive figural forms and vivid imagery; primitive in sculpting techniques; the decorative elements associated with the figure; the deep rich glazes infused with the piece; the type of regional clay (sandy, course clay is the oldest), and the stylistic differences.
+The age of Shiwan ware can be verified by the markings, or lack of markings, the fact that they are hand-formed, depicting highly expressive figural forms and vivid imagery; primitive in sculpting techniques; the decorative elements associated with the figure; the deep rich glazes infused with the piece; the type of regional clay (sandy, course clay is the oldest), and the stylistic differences.
 Finally, pieces signed or stamped by the artist/craftsman are rare.
 The oldest Shiwan pieces, prior to 1890, will not have a signature or stamp.

 DO NOT CONFUSE MUDMEN / MUD FIGURES WITH SHIWAN WARE!
-This unique artistic style made Shiwan ceramics extraordinarily splendid, (not to be confused with the export mud men, which were smaller figures made of mud-like clay forced into a mold and/or finger-formed, and used as decorative additions to in bonsai, planters and aquariums).
+This unique artistic style made Shiwan ceramics extraordinarily splendid, (not to be confused with the export mud men, which were smaller figures made of mud-like clay forced into a mold and/or finger-formed, and used as decorative additions to bonsai, planters, and aquariums).
 These lack the expression, detail, and individuality of their glazed handmade counterparts). © 2019 — Vermillion Publishing